Skip to main content

 Sampling the Current Color from the Image

-1. First, click on the Layer thumbnail (NOT the layer mask) to ensure the layer mask remains unselected—a crucial step that's often overlooked.
+1. First, click on the Layer thumbnail (NOT the layer mask) to make sure that the layer mask is NOT highlighted.

 1950s layer thumbnail

-2. In the Properties panel, double–click on the Set white point eyedropper set white point to access the Color Picker interface.
+2. In the Properties panel, double–click on the Set white point eyedropper set white point to open the Color Picker.

 Zooming While in a Dialog

-• Hold Cmd–Space (Mac) or CTRL–Space (Windows) and drag to zoom dynamically into your target area.
+• Hold Cmd–Space (Mac) or CTRL–Space (Windows) and then click/drag the mouse to zoom in.

-• Hold Cmd–Opt–Space (Mac) or CTRL–ALT–Space (Windows) and click to zoom out incrementally.
+• Hold Cmd–Opt–Space (Mac) or CTRL–ALT–Space (Windows) and then click the mouse to zoom out.

-• Hold the Spacebar and drag to reposition the image within the window.
+• Hold the Spacebar and drag the image to scroll.

 Correcting the Color